Skip to main content

 Photos and images

-The same goes for photos where you have included a solid background colour.
+The same goes for photos where you have included a solid background color.
 They might look fine in Light Mode, but they won’t in Dark Mode:

 Our image looks great in Light Mode.
 In Dark Mode, any solid white background that is physically part of the image becomes visible.